memgraph/memgraph/docs/dev/query/planning.md

     MERGE (n)-[r:r]-(m)

-We would generated a single `Merge` operator which has the following.
+We would generate a single `Merge` operator which has the following.

   * No input operation (since it is not preceded by any other clause).